 Epstein anticipates the charge and comes ready with an answer: The argument for classical liberal constitutionalism does not proceed from liberal political and economic theory (key premises of which, Epstein understands, many readers do not embrace); nor does it depend on the Constitution's text or the original meaning of specific provisions (both of which, Epstein acknowledges, are often ambiguous or indeterminate).6 Rather, Epstein stakes the cogency of his vision to the authority of history.
-Indeed, the great ambition of The Classical Liberal Constitution lies, in large part, in Epstein's argument that the Constitution not only can be read as a classical liberal document, but that it "was intended to embody the theory of classical liberal thought."7 The men who convened in Philadelphia in the summer of 1787 were steeped in social contract and natural law theory, Epstein contends, and designed a constitutional framework that reflected their worldview, jealously protecting liberty and property against "classical view of American governmental encroachment.
-This constitutionalism," moreover, went on to enjoy "a long historical run of about 150 years," right up until the progressive "rewriting" of the
+Indeed, the great ambition of The Classical Liberal Constitution lies, in large part, in Epstein's argument that the Constitution not only can be read as a classical liberal document, but that it "was intended to embody the theory of classical liberal thought."
+The men who convened in Philadelphia in the summer of 1787 were steeped in social contract and natural law theory, Epstein contends, and designed a constitutional framework that reflected their worldview, jealously protecting liberty and property against governmental encroachment.8 This "classical view of American constitutionalism," moreover, went on to enjoy "a long historical run of about 150 years," right up until the progressive "rewriting" of the Constitution during the New Deal "revolution" of 1937.9 Fidelity to that